 Bachelor of Arts in Computer Science

 The Computer Science major gives students knowledge and skills necessary for the 21st century technology-centered workplace.
 Hands-on experience with appropriate technologies is integral to the computer science program.
 In many of the Computer Science courses students work in teams to solve larger problems.
 In this way, they develop skills for working on project teams, which is valuable experience for careers.
 Computer Science majors are strongly advised to get job-related experience through computer projects and/or internships that take place in the world beyond the classroom.
 Because concepts in computer science are deeply rooted in mathematics, Computer Science majors are advised to complete the calculus requirement early in their program.
 Teacher certification in Computer Science is available at the Early Adolescence/Adolescence (grades 9–12) level.

 |Required Auxiliary Courses |

 An internship experience of at least two credits (CS 402) is required.
 CS 401 is a capstone course in the major that is normally taken in the last semester (or last year) of upper‐division course work in the major.
 CS 401 is offered annually in the spring, so December graduates must take this in the spring before their last semester.
-Students who have little knowledge of computer science are encouraged to begin their studies with CS 107, and those who are planning to go on to further study are strongly encouraged to take MT 211.
+Students intending to pursue a major in computer science are encouraged to take CS 118 as their first computer science course and those who are planning to go on to further study are strongly encouraged to take MT 211.
 All computer science majors are encouraged to take a minor in a supporting field such as mathematics.